tlswg/tls13-spec/draft-ietf-tls-tls13.md

 condition prior to attempting to deprotect the record.
-An implementation which receives any other change_cipher_spec value or which receives a protected change_cipher_spec record MUST abort the handshake with an "illegal_parameter" alert.
+An implementation which receives any other change_cipher_spec value or which receives a protected change_cipher_spec record MUST abort the handshake with an "unexpected_message" alert.
 After the handshake is complete, change_cipher_spec MUST be treated as an unexpected record type.